denten-books/plain-text/0-intro.md

 to them, they gained in understanding of the genre.
 I take a similar approach in *Plain Text* by extending formal concerns with the mechanics of the literary "device" and "technique" to literary devices and technics proper.
-Shklovsky took estrangement a step farther, to argue <!--- HERE --->

 I too am interested in how the literary thing is made.
 Because computers, as I will argue throughout, operate through symbolic and metaphorical